 “Always go in with a pleasant attitude and a smile,” she said.
 “Treat them the way you would want your loved ones treated in that situation.”

 Some facilities may have extra requirements for Notaries who are visiting patients with serious health conditions.
-For example, Jones is asked to provide proof of a TB test when visiting some facilities.
+For example, when visiting some facilities, Jones is asked to provide proof of a TB test.
 At other locations, state law may require a patient advocate or ombudsman to be present to protect the signer against potential fraud or abuse.

-If you'd like to offer your services at a hospital or care facility, a good place to start is contacting their administrative office or a staff social worker, caseworker or ombudsman to see if they have a need for a Notary.
-If you're asked to do a notarization, Jones recommended contacting the facility 24 hours in advance to confirm the signer has an acceptable form of ID ready.
+If you’d like to offer your services at a hospital or care facility, a good place to start is contacting their administrative office or a staff social worker, caseworker, or ombudsman to see if they need a Notary.
+If you’re asked to do a notarization, Jones recommends contacting the facility 24 hours in advance to confirm the signer has an acceptable form of ID ready.

 Attorneys And Law Firms.
 While large firms are likely to have Notaries on staff, a smaller firm or sole practitioner may welcome the convenience of having a local Notary available when clients are signing important legal documents.
 Introduce yourself to the receptionist and offer to leave a business card or brochure with your contact information so they can reach you if they need a notarization done.